Gianni Infantino: The web of influence spun by Fifa’s re-elected president

 “It’s all about him.”

-There was then whatever that World Cup opening press conference.
+There was then whatever that World Cup opening press conference was.
 Infantino surpassed himself as well as Sepp Blatter with a cascade of frankly astonishing statements.
 The Fifa president attempted a statesman’s address but essentially just showed why the game is in the state it is.
+You could joke it was the biggest miss to open a World Cup since Diana Ross’s penalty, except the truth is so many of the issues he blithely glossed over are so serious, from the conditions of migrant workers to LGBTQ+ concerns in Qatar.

-One defence of Infantino made me by those who have had to work with him through many such speaking debacles is that “he’s a showman” - “you have to realise he just gets up and goes with it”.
+One defence of Infantino made by those who have had to work with him through many such speaking debacles is that “he’s a showman” and “you have to realise he just gets up and goes with it”.
 Quite.
 Other descriptions vary.

 “King of sportswashing.”
 “Megalomaniac.”
 “Brilliant politician.”
 “Buffoon.”

-And, as Fifa would say is most important despite so many off-the-record criticisms, “re-elected president endorsed by over 200 federations, including over 50 from Uefa.”
+And, as Fifa would say is most important despite so many off-the-record criticisms, “re-elected president endorsed by over 200 federations, including over 50 from Uefa”.

-Amnesty International weren’t shy of offering their own view last week.
-Secretary General Agnès Callamard said Infantino’s letter to federations about “sticking to football” was a “crass abdication” of Fifa’s accountability for migrant workers abuses, while accusing them of remaining “silent” and “dodging the topic”.
+Amnesty International wasn’t shy in offering its own view last week.
+Secretary general Agnès Callamard said Infantino’s letter to federations about “sticking to football” was a “crass abdication” of Fifa’s accountability for migrant worker abuses, and accused football’s ruling body of remaining “silent” and “dodging the topic”.

 The letter infuriated as many within the game as outside it.
 Officials at some qualified nations have been astonished that Infantino would have the gall to request this when it is Fifa’s very approach to this World Cup that has invited questions and – in the words of one source – is “doing real damage to the game”.
 It should be noted that some federations, such as those from Brazil and Korea, supported the sentiment.